VanProvost/NetKit/README.md

 ## Overview

 NetKit is a comprehensive toolkit for network calculations, including IPv4 and IPv6 subnet calculations, basic subnetting, and VLSM subnetting.
-It provides a set of PowerShell functions to help network administrators and engineers perform various network-related tasks efficiently.
+It provides a set of PowerShell functions to help network administrators and engineers perform various network-related tasks.

 ## Features